7 Ways To Improve Your Mental Health

 Chronic stress can impair your brain’s ability to flush out harmful waste products, so stress management is an important antidote.
 Set aside a few minutes each day for a quiet session of deep, slow breathing.
 It sounds so simple, but can be really effective.

-Mental Health Awareness Week is coordinated by the Mental Health Foundation.
+Mental Health Awareness Week (May 13-19, 2024) is coordinated by the Mental Health Foundation and they can offer help and support at any time of the year.